 Onions also do well with:

-North Dakota State University Extension recommends Summer Savory and Chamomile to enhance the flavor and growth of onions.
+Michigan State University Extensionrecommends Summer Savory and Chamomile to enhance the flavor and growth of onions.

-Some onion combos are destructive though.
+Some onion combinations are destructive though.
 Onions will stunt the growth of peas and beans, from the legume family.